thirumurthis/Learnings/Linux/Linux_NETWORK_namespace.md

 4 packets transmitted, 0 received, 100% packet loss, time 3158ms
  ```

- - The blue namespace is not able to recive response back, this is because similar to a situation where from home network when we reach the internet using router, the home network has a private ip address which is not resolved by the internet this is where the NAT comes into play.
+ - The blue namespace is not able to recive response back, this is because similar to a situation where from home network when we reach the internet using router.
+ - The home network has a private ip address which is not resolved by the internet this is where the NAT comes into play.

  - How to make the blue namespace access the external network, we need a NAT enabled on the host acting as a gateway.
 So it can send message using own name and own address.
  - How to enable NAT, add a new rule in the `iptables`
- -

 ```
 $ iptables -t nat -A POSTROUTNG -s 192.168.15.0/24 -j MASQUERADE